-One can of French onion soup, long grain rice and only a few other pantry staples are all you need to make this delicious French onion rice.
+French Onion Rice takes a can of French onion soup, long grain rice and only a few other pantry staples for the most delicious side dish.

 From the recipe collection of Tara Ippolito